kyle-jennings/bootswatch/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Copyright 2017 Kyle Jennings
-Bootswatch is distributed under the terms of the GNU GPL
+Bootswatches is distributed under the terms of the GNU GPL

 == !!
 JS console error note !! ==
 When navigating to the 404 section in the customizer, there is an intentional JS error: